-Hospitals across the nation are facing a crisis of operational, staffing and financial challenges as they emerge post-pandemic.
+Hospitals across the nation are facing a crisis of operational, staffing, and financial challenges.
 One area that requires continual coverage and emergent care is labor and delivery.
 Obstetric emergencies can happen at any hour, and doctors on call sometimes don’t make it to the hospital in time.

 Ob Hospitalist Group (OBHG) partners with hospitals across the nation to improve maternal health and ensure that every expectant mother is afforded consistent, unconditional quality medical care by highly skilled clinicians.

 Not only will outsourcing obstetric services with OBHG result in improved obstetric patient outcomes and reduced risk, but it will also help improve engagement and collaboration with staff and physicians.

 Here are five benefits of partnering with OBHG:

 1: Active on-site coverage

 One of the largest barriers to adequate maternal health care in the hospital is having enough skilled physicians on hand.
 OBHG partnerships ensure skilled clinicians are stationed in the hospital 24/7 to perform real-time triage on every patient entering the labor and delivery unit, or Obstetrics Emergency Department (OBED).
 The presence of an OBHG clinician reduces delays in emergent OB/GYN care, improves patient outcomes, reduces wait times, and improves patient satisfaction.

 In addition, OBHG hospitalists are available around the clock for on-site consultations and support for the emergency department and local physicians.
 They actively engage in nurse and resident training in labor and delivery units, support drills, participate in department meetings and serve on hospital committees as hospital leaders.

 2: Clinical obstetrics support